onox/orka/docs/rendering/contexts.md

 ## Creating a context

-An OpenGL context can be created using either AWT or SDL, or EGL.
+An OpenGL context can be created with either AWT or EGL.
-Using AWT or SDL requires the presence of a windowing system such as Wayland or the windowing system of Windows.
+Using AWT requires the presence of a windowing system such as Wayland.
 EGL supports multiple platforms and can be used on Wayland as well as without any windowing system by directly using a GPU device.

-A context is created by calling the function `Create_Context` in the packages `:::ada Orka.Windows.AWT`, `:::ada Orka.Windows.SDL` or `:::ada Orka.Contexts.EGL`.
+A context is created by calling the function `Create_Context` in the packages `:::ada Orka.Contexts.AWT` or `:::ada Orka.Contexts.EGL`.
 The requested version of OpenGL must be given and optionally some flags.
 The following flags can be used: